murvanessa/testing-module-project-boilerplate/development-strategy.md

 ### Repo

-This user story has been developed through a branch called 'style'.
+This user story has been developed through a branch called 'stylee'.

 ### HTML